EKGF/ekg-maturity/docs-fragments/pillar/business/business-enablers/scalability-assessment/traditional-approach.md

     and potential for growth.

-Without an enterprise knowledge graph, the scalability assessment would be a time-consuming and labor-intensive process, with limited flexibility and scalability.
+Without an Enterprise Knowledge Graph, the scalability assessment would be a time-consuming and labor-intensive process, with limited flexibility and scalability.
 It would be difficult to maintain and update the assessment as the organization evolves, and it would be challenging to use the assessment to drive decision-making and strategic planning.